About FanRows

 What happens when sound does not react to discrete commands, but continuously reorganizes in relation to bodily presence?

-Over time, this question evolved into the development of a structured prototype for studying regulation, stabilization, and perceptual drift in continuous audio environments.
+From this question emerged a structured prototype for investigating regulation, stabilization, and perceptual drift in continuous audio environments.

 Motivation